Does Sector Rotation Work? 4 Stages of Sector Rotation

 Sector rotation theory and research into market cycles have been around for over 200 years.
-Learn how to implement sector rotation in your own stock portfolio.
+But is it profitable, and should you implement sector rotation in your stock portfolio?

 Sector Rotation, Does it Work?